openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

       the BoF.
 Otherwise, just talk!
 Introduce the topic quickly and ask for opinions will fire it off easily.

-**Scheduling BoF™s**
+**Scheduling BoFâ€™s**

 ![](http://farm3.static.flickr.com/2797/4537737867_3ebfc19183_m.jpg)

-Usually, BoF™s are scheduled ˜on the spot™ using a big whiteboard in the main hall of the
+Usually, BoFâ€™s are scheduled â€˜on the spotâ€™ using a big whiteboard in the main hall of the
       conference or on an open wiki page.
-That can lead to two similar BoF™s or two BoF™s targeting the same team at the same time, however.
+That can lead to two similar BoFâ€™s or two BoFâ€™s targeting the same team at the same time, however.
 It also means you might not have a spot at a decent time.
 Which might result in being forced to plan a BoF in the time slot of a talk about the same subject .
-This is why the openSUSE CfP team asks you to plan BoF™s in advance!
+This is why the openSUSE CfP team asks you to plan BoFâ€™s in advance!

 The biggestÂ perceivedÂ problem with planning a BoF is the inherent contradiction in
-      ˜planning™ and ˜BoF™.
+      â€˜planningâ€™ and â€˜BoFâ€™.
 Yes, you might not knowÂ nowÂ what will be an issue 3 months from now.
-      However, you don™t have to nail the agenda down today, that would indeed run counter to the whole concept of a BoF.
+      However, you donâ€™t have to nail the agenda down today, that would indeed run counter to the whole concept of a BoF.
 If you think your team will benefit from having a good, open discussion about what you do and how you (want to) do it, simply send in a quick proposal to the openSUSE Conference Paper Committee.
 It is no problem if something more urgent pops up and you discuss that instead of following the initial description.
-The main reason for ˜planning™ (part of) the BoF™s beforehand is to allow the CfP team to try and schedule things in such a way there is little overlap with talks and other BoF™s and to allow teams to reserve a room.
+The main reason for â€˜planningâ€™ (part of) the BoFâ€™s beforehand is to allow the CfP team to try and schedule things in such a way there is little overlap with talks and other BoFâ€™s and to allow teams to reserve a room.

 So go to the conference page and add a BoF!

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/GSoC2011.png)Google Summer of Codeâ–²â–¼